-The neuroradiology program will be participating in the NRMP match.
+The neuroradiology program participates in the NRMP match.
 More information on the match and dates can be found on the NRMP website.
-In addition to your application, we require that you submit a personal statement, 3 letters of recommendation, copies of you USMLE transcripts and American Board of Radiology exam information/documentation.
+In addition to your application, we require that you submit a CV, personal statement, three letters of recommendation, copies of your USMLE transcripts, proof of graduation, and photo ID.
 If you are a foreign medical graduate, the University will sponsor a J1 visa.
 You will also need to send a copy of your current ECFMG.
 All applicants must have passed USMLE Step 3.

 Department of Neuroradiology

 c/o Judith Yost

 Charleston, SC 29425

 We are currently accepting applications for the 2016-2017 Neuroradiology Fellowship.
 Interviews will begin October 1, 2014.
 The due date for all applications is February 1, 2015.